Responsible AI research

 Study how recommendation, personalization and generative AI shape choices, trust and information environments.

-Explore research →I lead research and innovation at the intersection of recommender systems, computational user behaviour and trustworthy AI—turning evidence into technologies, organisations and societal impact.
+Explore research →I lead research and innovation at the intersection of recommender systems, computational user behaviour and trustworthy AI — turning rigorous evidence into technologies, organisations and real societal impact.

 Full Professor at the University of Bergen and Founder & Director of SFI MediaFutures